jezcope/idcc17-library-carpentry/paper.md

 and we aim to develop a parallel community of Library Carpentry instructors.
-Indeed, an open instructor training course specifically aimed at librarians is being run in Portland, Oregon on May 4 & 5 as part of the csv,conf conference[^csvconf], as a partnership between University of California Curation Centre and Software Carpentry.
+Indeed, an open instructor training course specifically aimed at librarians is being run in Portland, Oregon on May 4 & 5 as part of the csv,conf conference[^csvconf].
+This course is a partnership between University of California Curation Centre and Software Carpentry.
 In the meantime, existing SWC and DC instructors often make willing and even enthusiastic Library Carpentry instructors.